Property for sale Competa

 The Spanish Health Service does not cover all of the range of services which are offered in the UK.
 Different regions and provinces offer differing levels of care such as home nursing or even meals in hospital.
 Your gestor can usually provide such information.

 Just recently there has been an increase in the numbers of Spanish State Nursing Homes and Sheltered Accommodation.
-Check out www.seg-social.es for more details of Centros para Personas Mayores (centres for older people).

 Privately run homes do exist – but at a price.
 It may be advisable to take out private cover for dental and home nursing care.